Huequén River

-The Huequén River (Río Huequén) is a river in the Malleco Province of Araucanía Region, Chile.
-The Huequén River is a tributary of the Vergara River.
-The city of Angol sits at the confluence of the river with the Malleco river.
+The Huequén River (Río Huequén) is located in the Malleco Province of the Araucanía Region in Chile.
+It is a tributary of the Vergara River.
+The city of Angol sits at the confluence of the Huequén River and the Malleco river.
 Rio Requén and Rio Ñipaco are tributaries of the Huequén River.
 The river undergoes seasonal flooding in the winter.

 The river has a total length of 17.43 km.